- Walking around Mauao – Mt Maunganui, Bay of Plenty Right

 Drive time: 2-3 hours

-A great way to start the morning in Tauranga, is to climb or walk around Mauao, the sentinal peak at the entrance to the harbour with spectacular views along the surf beach and out to Mayor and Matakana Islands.
-Time also for a cruise with Bay Explorer on the tranquil harbour and up the coast to see dolphin and the many other forms of wildlife that live in and arouond these pristine waters. ltare, your route continues around the uninterrupted white sand curve of the Bay of Plenty to Whakatane, kicking off point for a trip to Whakaari/White Island.
-This spectacular island volcano defines this part of the coast and is a New Zealand must do.
-Access to the island is restricted to preserve its unique character, and you can overnight in Whakatane with White Island Tours to be ready for your morning boat trip.
+A great way to start the morning in Tauranga, is to climb or walk around Mauao, the sentinel peak at the entrance to the harbour with spectacular views along the surf beach and out to Mayor and Matakana Islands.
+Time also for a cruise with Bay Explorer on the tranquil harbour and up the coast to see dolphin and the many other forms of wildlife that live in and arouond these pristine waters.
+Your route continues around the uninterrupted white sand curve of the Bay of Plenty to Whakatane, kicking off point for a trip to Moutohora/Whale Island, one of New Zealand’s most restricted pest free wildlife sanctuaries.
+Enjoy a walk amongst the regenerated bush as you listen to the bird calls or dig yourself a geothermal spring pool at Onepu Bay.
+This is an opportunity to see New Zealand’s wildlife as nature intended it.
+Access to the island is restricted to preserve its unique character, and you can overnight in Whakatane to be ready for your morning boat trip.

 Drive time: 1 hour 15 minutes

 Depart Whakatane with your crew by boat or by Kayak to Moutohora/Whale Island and recharge with nature!
 We recommend staying a second night in Whakatane so that you can spend the afternoon at the acclaimed Mataatua: The House That Came Home.
 Mātaatua is an unforgettably personal encounter – with a story, a sacred treasure, and its people – where captivating indigenous storytellers and world class digital technology combines to leave a warm and lasting impression of this powerful Māori cultural experience.